-How To Remove Wax From Amaryllis Bulbs
+How To Remove The Wax

-If you want to learn all there is to know about maintaining healthy plants indoors, then you need my Houseplant Care eBook.
-It’ll show you how to keep any indoor plant thriving year round.
-Download your copy now.
+If you want to learn all there is to know about maintaining healthy indoor plants, then you need my Houseplant Care eBook.
+It will show you everything you need to know about how to keep every plant in your home thriving.
+Download your copy now!

 More About Houseplant Care